 Botswana’s low-volume/high-revenue tourism model and stable democracy have made it a shining star for sustainable tourism while ensuring that visitors have an exclusive wilderness experience.

-Botswana is home to some of the most luxurious and unique safari destinations in all of Africa.
+Botswana offers some of the most exclusive and unique safari destinations in all of Africa.
 Next Adventure is proud to partner with Wilderness Safaris, Great Plains Conservation, Natural Selection, Uncharted Africa, Desert and Delta Camps, Ker and Downey Botswana, Kwando Safaris, Sanctuary Retreats, African Bush Camps, Mashatu and many other independent camps and lodges in Botswana.
 We have a long working relationship all of these providers, have visited most camps personally and have celebrated over four decades of visiting and operating custom safaris in Botswana!

 With so many spectacular and unique areas throughout the Okavango Delta and Moremi Game Reserve along with Chobe and the Savuti/Linyanti reserves, Botswana can easily be a stand-alone destination worthy of 8-12 nights split between three or four camps.
 This is especially true if you’re incorporating the Kalahari Desert or the Makgadikgadi Salt Pans.
 At a minimum, we would recommend 5 nights split between two contrasting camps.